Ten Examples of Successful User-Generated Content in Action

 ugc ecommerce

-UGC Examples in E-Commerce and Retail
+UGC content examples in E-Commerce and Retail

 Coca-Cola: “Share a Coke” Campaign